hamza4600/chris-profile/README.md

 Add more content

 content should be in the wat like we can tell all about us and easy what we want to target and waht we want to get Client , Industries

+in LDA we will add SEO same in with title , descritpion and img or separte section fot it in future

+in the feed.xml I am using herossection also adding data in constalts like all socila links and urls

+Added for better SEO
+/sitemap.xml
+/feed.xml
+/robots.txt
+/manifest.ts
+/profile
+/icon
+/LDA for all pages